ministryofjustice/moj-frontend/docs/style-guide.md

 However, you should consider writing acronyms and initialisms entirely in upper case.
 For example, ROSH instead of RoSH and MOJ instead of MoJ.
 This is because:

-- studies such studies, such as in the [Memory and Cognition journal article on reader ability](https://link.springer.com/article/10.3758/BF03198246), suggest that abbreviations written in a mix of upper and lower case are harder to read, especially for less skilled readers
+- studies, such as in the [Memory and Cognition journal article on reader ability](https://link.springer.com/article/10.3758/BF03198246), suggest that abbreviations written in a mix of upper and lower case are harder to read, especially for less skilled readers
-- it follows the convention established by the abbreviation of ROTL for Release on Temporary Licence and so helps to improve consistency
+- it follows the convention established by the abbreviation of [ROTL for Release on Temporary Licence](/rotl-%28risk-of-serious-harm%29) and so helps to improve consistency
 - guidance from the Guardian and GOV.UK recommends writing similar abbreviations such as MOT and FOI entirely in upper case

 You should use a mix of upper and lower-case letters when referring to the names of systems such OASys and NDelius.